 This section presents best practices for safe laboratory design and operations.
-It is divided into two subsections --- one for designers of laboratories where hydrogen will be used and one for researchers who will actually be working with hydrogen in a laboratory setting.
+It is divided into two subsections—one for designers of laboratories where hydrogen will be used and one for researchers who will be working with hydrogen in a laboratory setting.
 There is some overlap between the sections.
 Links are provided to a series of topics of interest to a laboratory designer and another set of topics of interest to a laboratory researcher.
-Relevant references (either actual PDF files or links to materials on the Internet) are provided in the right-hand column, as well as links to lessons learned from hydrogen incidents that have occurred in the past.
+Relevant references (either actual PDF files or links to materials on the Internet) are provided in the right-hand column, as well as links to lessons learned from laboratory incidents involving hydrogen.

 Before You Start

 - New experiment designs or proposed significant alternations to ongoing experiments should be given a peer review that meets the requirements of the facility safety practices and the authority having jurisdiction (AHJ).

-- Laboratory designers and new laboratory users should first seek and read project-specific and/or laboratory-specific plans so they understand the organization-specific and project-specific safety goals and methods they must adopt.
+- Laboratory designers and new laboratory users should first seek and read project-specific and/or laboratory-specific plans so they understand the safety goals and methods they must adopt.

-- As with laboratory safety in general, be sure to wear appropriate PPE (e.g., safety glasses, laboratory coats, gloves, face shields) for the project should be defined based on specific hazards.
-Typically there are no specific PPE requirements for working with gaseous hydrogen, other than wearing safety glasses or goggles when working with a compressed gas.
-However, when working with liquid hydrogen, insulated gloves and protective shoes should be worn in addition to eye protection.
+- Appropriate personal protective equipment (e.g., safety glasses, laboratory coats, gloves, face shields) for the project should be defined based on specific hazards.
+Typically, working with gaseous hydrogen requires wearing safety glasses or goggles.
+When working with liquid hydrogen, insulated gloves and protective shoes should be worn in addition to eye protection.

 - Anyone designing a laboratory or experiment or working with hydrogen in a laboratory:

 - should be familiar with the basic properties of hydrogen (see So you want to know more about Hydrogen)

 - flammable and explosive over a broad range of concentrations